Ringdown waves from hairy black holes: Summary and discussion

 In the rotating case, the QNM components are separated into co-rotating and counter-rotating branches according to the equatorial UCOP structure.
 This shows that rotation does not merely shift the static result, but introduces an asymmetry in how the hair modifies the oscillation frequency and damping rate, with both branches reducing smoothly to the static case in the non-rotating limit.
-We considered the Bardeen, Hayward, and Kiselev metrics obtained by applying the Janis–Newman method to their static counterparts.
+We considered the Bardeen, Hayward, and Kiselev metrics obtained by applying the Newman--Janis method to their static counterparts.
 We then restricted our attention to UCOPs on the equatorial plane and derived the corresponding angular frequencies and Lyapunov exponents, from which the QNM information can be inferred.
 Moreover, because the effective energy density and principal pressures in the co-rotating frame are the same as in the corresponding static case, the energy-condition analysis performed for the static models remains applicable to the rotating case as well.
-Although the correspondence between QNMs and UCOPs is not fully established in the rotating case, equatorial UCOPs are expected to be associated with the $\ell=|m|$ mode of QNMs \cite{Cardoso:2008bp}.
+In the rotating case, the correspondence between QNMs and UCOPs is more subtle than in the static spherically symmetric case because the azimuthal degeneracy is broken.
+In this work, we restrict our analysis to equatorial unstable circular photon orbits, which are associated with the eikonal $\ell=|m|$ sector in the established literature \cite{Dolan:2010wr,Yang:2012he,Jusufi:2022}.
+Therefore, the rotating formulas derived here should be interpreted as leading-eikonal results for the co-rotating and counter-rotating equatorial branches, not as a calculation of the full rotating QNM spectrum.

+The connection with gravitational-wave observables is then direct at the level of leading eikonal shifts.
+The real part of the QNM frequency determines the ringdown frequency, $f_{\rm RD}=\mathrm{Re}(\omega)/(2\pi M_z)$, while the imaginary part determines the damping time, $\tau_{\rm RD}=M_z/|\mathrm{Im}(\omega)|$, where $M_z$ is the redshifted remnant mass~\cite{Berti:2009kk}.
+Therefore, within the eikonal approximation, $\delta\Omega/\Omega$ approximately gives the fractional shift of the ringdown frequency, while $-\delta\lambda/\lambda$ approximately gives the fractional shift of the damping time.
+For observed ringdown modes, especially the dominant $(\ell,\mathbf{m},n)=(2,2,0)$ mode, a quantitative comparison would require a dedicated perturbation equation for each hairy metric, calibration against numerical QNM calculations, or a parametrized ringdown treatment~\cite{Konoplya:2022gjp,Giesler:2019uxc}.
+Such dedicated wave analyses are beyond the scope of the present work, but they constitute a natural next step.
+The leading-eikonal formulas derived here can provide analytic guidance for such studies by identifying which effective matter variables control the frequency and damping shifts.